The strategic growth and advancement of data protection compliance is a noteworthy trend gaining remarkable momentum in the APAC region.

 Looking at this rapid growth of data compliance in the European region, some of the countries in the APAC region have started borrowing various concepts from the GDPR.
 The aim is to ensure less friction in the storage, maintenance, and delivery of data they possess.

-The biggest challenge in APAC lies in ensuring compliance with data protection regulations for localized data.
+The biggest challenge in selling into APAC lies in ensuring compliance with data protection regulations for localized data.
 Additionally, these guidelines require frequent checks and updates to ensure robustness, and GDPR can help address that.

 It’s time for B2B companies in APAC to take data compliances more seriously to ensure a better and efficient running of the data industry.